Friedel oscillations in two-dimensional materials with inverted bands and Mexican-hat dispersion: Introduction

 Thus, one can expect dramatic changes in the spatial distribution of electron density around an external charge.
 Since MHD occurs in many 2D electron systems, this problem is of rather general interest.

 We found that three Kohn anomalies are formed due to the presence of two Fermi contours.
 In addition to the two anomalies caused by intra-contour transitions, there is another anomaly caused by inter-contour transitions.
-At low Fermi energies, it significantly exceeds the other two.
-The quantum metric significantly affects the amplitude of the singularities, and the inter-contour singularity disappears altogether at high Fermi energies.
+At low Fermi energies, the inter-contour anomaly significantly exceeds the other two.
+The quantum metric significantly affects the amplitude of the singularities.
+In particular, the inter-contour singularity disappears altogether at high Fermi energies.
 As a result, a three-mode FO structure is formed, the evolution of which with the Fermi energy is determined by the interaction of three main factors: intra-contour and inter-contour transitions, the quantum metric, and the e-e interaction, which plays an important role due to the singularity of the density of states.

-The calculations are performed in the random phase approximation (RPA) for a 2D electron system described by the BHZ model.
+The calculations are performed in the random phase approximation (RPA) for 2D electron systems described by the BHZ model.
 In Sec.~\ref{S_Lindhard}, we study the Lindhard polarization function.
 The screened potential of a point charge and the electron density oscillations around it are studied in Sec.~\ref{S_Friedel}.
 In Sec.~\ref{S_discuss} we discuss the main results and draw conclusions.